gliechtenstein-ai/SE-LLM-Scoring/README.md

 ---
 ## Test Workbench

-The project has a jupyter notebooks used to test all model Variants.
+The project has a jupyter notebooks (Experiments.ipynb) used to test all model Variants.
 The real results are not published here.
 Here we have just an example using a anonymized transcription.

 A/B testing of model variants:
 * Vanilla GPT: A baseline model without augmentation, generating outputs solely from its pre-trained knowledge.